The balance between structure and spontaneity allows me to maintain creativity...

 Balancing structure and creativity: my writing process

 Moreover, authors often align themselves with one of three approaches: pantser, plotter, or plantser.
 Each method offers a unique way to craft stories.
+But what do they mean?

 Recommended article